-How to Destroy Messianic Prophecies - Three examples
+How to Destroy Messianic Prophecies - Several examples

 One of my favorite hymns, O Come, O Come Emmanuel, has the line "O come Desire of nations, come."
 Handel's beautiful work, The Messiah, also has this line in one of the hymns taken from the King James Bible.
 "And the Desire of all nations shall come.
 But who may abide the day of His coming?
 For He is like a refiner's fire."

 This line comes from Haggai 2:6,7: "For thus saith the LORD of hosts; Yet once, it is a little while, and I will shake the heavens, and the earth, and the sea, and the dry land: And I will shake all nations, and THE DESIRE OF ALL NATIONS SHALL COME: and I will fill this house with glory, saith the LORD of hosts."

 There are also references to this event in the New Testament.
 The book of Hebrews says in 12:26: "Whose voice then shook the earth; but now he hath promised, saying, Yet once more I shake not the earth only, but also heaven."
 Again, in Hebrews 10:37 we read: "For yet a little while, and he that shall come will come, and will not tarry."